CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 This Is Not a Product Compliance Page

-The safety architecture of VENDOR systems is documented on the Safety & Compliance page.
+The safety architecture of VENDOR.Max systems is documented on the Safety & Compliance page.
 The TRL validation pathway is documented on the Technology Validation page.
-This page addresses a different question: how qualified institutions can engage with a technology that does not fit neatly into existing certification frameworks, and what structured collaboration looks like in this context.
+This page addresses a different question: how qualified institutions can coordinate with a technology that does not fit neatly into existing certification frameworks, and what structured collaboration looks like in this context.

 All descriptions refer to design intent and engineering direction at TRL 5–6 (prototype validation stage).
 No performance figures constitute certified commercial specifications.
 Certification timelines are planning assumptions, not regulatory commitments.